dkainer/easyGC/README.md

                         CDF or JDX.
 This is the type of input GC-MS files you have.
 CDF is not supported on Windows (default: None) -TS TRIMSTART, --trimstart TRIMSTART
-                        trim X.XX minutes from the start of the chromatogram (default: 0.0)
+                        time in minutes (X.XX) in the chromatogram from where the analysis should begin.
+Helps to cut out junk at the start (default: 0.0)
   -TE TRIMEND, --trimend TRIMEND
-                        trim X.XX minutes from the end of the chromatogram (default: 0.0)
+                        time in minutes (X.XX) in the chromatogram where the analysis should end.
+Helps to cut out junk at the end (default: 20.0)
   -W WINDOW, --window WINDOW
                         peak calling: width (in scans) of window over which local ion maxima are detected.
 Should be similar to